silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 -  Build the project and flash the hex file to target board.
 -  Use the instrument to test sleep current.
 The sleep current as the following figure.
 <img src="images/sleep current.gif">

 - Conclusion
- The sleep current is **1.94** uA after disable TCXO and unused GPIO.
+The sleep current is **1.94 uA** after disable TCXO and unused GPIO.
+Due to the SOC still has some GPIO is working, so the result is in accord with the data from datasheet.

 ## How to reduce the Rx on time
 In the example peoject, the Rx on time is a fixed time even there is no any carrier in air.
 A appropriate approach is that radio will fast go to sleep when no preamble detection.